 Older readers will enjoy this book about a deaf girl named Miranda, who must learn to trust a new friend after her cousin, Timothy, is lost at sea.
 Author Nancy Butts weaves suspense and intrigue into the story when the two share a mysterious dream about Timothy.

-Ann Matthews Martin
+by Ann Matthews Martin

-When Jessi begins to learn sign language from Matt, a young boy for whom she babysits, she becomes determined to introduce sign language to other interested children in the community.
+When Jessi begins to learn sign language from Matt, a young boy whom she babysits, she becomes determined to introduce sign language to other interested children in the community.
 The book is #16 of The Babysitter’s Club series.

-Stephen J. and Jodi Michelle Cutler
+by Stephen J. and Jodi Michelle Cutler